Project Plowshare: Proposals

+Nuclear weapon designs

+For gas stimulation shots, one problem was extreme conditions.
+They needed a small diameter on the order of 9 in, and withstand extended periods at 350 F without refrigeration.
+Another major problem was "residual tritium".
+The Rulison shot used an expensive fission explosive.
+The Miniata shot tested a cheaper and smaller (9 inch diameter) "minimum residual tritium" design device known as Diamond.
+Notably, Los Alamos Scientific Laboratory also proposed a 9 inch "tritium free" device that would use proton-boron fusion to strongly limit the neutron radiation produced.

 Plowshare testing

-The first Peaceful Nuclear Explosion (PNE) blast was Project Gnome, conducted on December 10, 1961, in a salt bed 24 mi southeast of Carlsbad, New Mexico.
+The first Peaceful Nuclear Explosion (PNE) blast was Project Gnome, conducted on December 10, 1961, in a salt bed 24 mi southeast of Carlsbad, in southeast New Mexico.
 The explosion released 3.1 kilotons (13 TJ) of energy yield at a depth of 361 m which resulted in the formation of a 170 ft diameter, 80 ft high cavity.
-The test had many objectives.
-The most public of these involved the generation of steam which could then be used to generate electricity.
+The test had many objectives, the most public of which involved the generation of steam which could then be used to generate electricity.
 Another objective was the production of useful radioisotopes and their recovery.
-Another experiment involved neutron time-of-flight physics.
-A fourth experiment involved geophysical studies based upon the timed seismic source.
+Yet another experiment involved neutron time-of-flight physics, and a fourth experiment involved geophysical studies based upon the timed seismic source.
 Only the last objective was considered a complete success.
 The blast unintentionally vented radioactive steam while the press watched.
 The partly developed Project Coach detonation experiment that was to follow adjacent to the Gnome test was then canceled.

 A number of proof-of-concept cratering blasts were conducted; including the Buggy shot of five 1-kiloton devices for a channel/trench in Area 30 and the largest being 104 kiloton (435 terajoule) on July 6, 1962, at the north end of Yucca Flats, within the Atomic Energy Commission's Nevada Test Site (NTS) in southern Nevada.
 The shot, "Sedan", displaced more than 12 e6ST of soil and resulted in a radioactive cloud that rose to an altitude of 12000 ft.
 The radioactive dust plume headed northeast and then east towards the Mississippi River.

-Over the next 11 years 26 more nuclear explosion tests were conducted under the U.S. PNE program.
-The radioactive blast debris from 839 U.S. underground nuclear test explosions remains buried in-place and has been judged impractical to remove by the DOE's Nevada Site Office.
-Funding quietly ended in 1977.
-Costs for the program have been estimated at more than (US) $770 million.
+Over the next 11 years, 26 more nuclear explosion tests were conducted under the United States PNE program.
+The radioactive blast debris from 839 U.S. underground nuclear test explosions remain buried in-place and have been judged impractical to remove by the DOE's Nevada Site Office.
+Funding quietly ended in 1997, and costs for the program have been estimated at more than (US) $770 million.